Main Page

 Against that though the constant injuries provide a reminder that our squad isn't equipped for the ravages of the Premiership, let alone our three/four cup campaign.

-Failing to beat Portsmouth heaps pressure back on us again and before that we have a tie against a Celta Vigo side that are capable of producing notable results on their travels.
-Just another quiet week then.
+Failing to beat Portsmouth heaps pressure back on us again and before that we have a tie against a Celta Vigo side capable of producing notable results on their travels.
+Another quiet week then...

 Some positive support in both home games though would be an advantage, rather than sitting waiting to moan or hanging on to boo at half and full time.
 As it was at Manchester City, the encouragement from the away section here was old-fashioned - throaty, loyal, unquestioning.
 There's a message there for some home birds.

-PS - We'd loved to have ended with some grand analogy based on seeing the half-torn down Highbury stadium from the train as we came out of Kings Cross, but frankly by then our descriptive powers were on the wane - and fighting for seats/drink was higher on our list of priorities.
+We'd love to have ended with some grand analogy based on seeing the half-torn down Highbury stadium from the train as we came out of Kings Cross, but frankly by then our descriptive powers were on the wane - and fighting for seats/drink was higher on our list of priorities.

 Presumably they were practicing before settling bets that involved disrobing in the window of a well-known Tyneside emporium had we done anything other than getting a hiding today.